Ross Bay Cemetery: War graves

 The cemetery contains the war graves of 135 Commonwealth service personnel, 133 from World War I and 2 from World War II.

 Cultural references

-Ross Bay Cemetery was the alleged site of satanic rituals according to the now-discredited book Michelle Remembers.
+Ross Bay Cemetery was the alleged site of satanic rituals according to the book Michelle Remembers.

-The cemetery was also the frequent stomping ground of the legendary Ross Bay Cult bestial black metal scene, of which Blasphemy are a part.
+Beginning in the 1980s several extreme heavy metal bands began to use the cemetery as a gathering spot.
+Most famously, Blasphemy, who took a series of promotional photographs of themselves there.
+These bands continue to use iconography found in the cemetery as a symbol of their local scene and connection to one another.